doyleax/doyleax.github.io/_posts/2017-04-03-numstring-to-num.md

 So now that I've gone through everything that DOESN'T work, here's what actually will get the job done:

-For this, we'll be using the locale package:
 ```python
 import locale